S-furi/uni-internship/README.md

 window on the default browser will open on the current folder, and a new notebook can be opened with the kotlin kernel.

+## Post installation
+### Koltin
+After activating the virtual environment, you can edit and create notebooks inside Jupyer.
+Please note that the first time you run the cells with the `%use
+<package_name>` this may take a while due to package resolution with Maven.
+It
+should be faster the next times you re-run them.

+You can see from the terminal output of Jupyter which operations the notebook is doing.

+#### Known kernel problems
+Sometimes the kernel freezes, and when executing a cell no output is displayed.
+Other times it remains in an idle state when executing a cell for too much time.
+In these cases, I found out that clicking on "Kernel->Reconnect" on Jupyter toolbar fixes the problem.